Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 Bear in mind the following points:
   * It is recommended to display and erase interactive objects when  no local context is opened, and open a local context for local selection only.
   * The first *Display* function among the two ones available in  *InteractiveContext* visualizes the object in its default mode (set with  help of SetDisplayMode() method of InteractiveObject prior to Display() call),  or in the default context mode, if applicable.
 If it has neither, the function  displays it in 0 presentation mode.
-The object’s default selection mode is  automatically activated (0 mode by convention).
+The object's default selection mode is  automatically activated (0 mode by convention).
   * Activating the displayed object by default can be turned off with  help of *SetAutoActivateSelection()* method.
 This might be efficient if  you are not interested in selection immediately after displaying an object.
   * The second *Display* function should only be used in Neutral  Point to visualize a supplementary mode for the object, which you can erase by  *EraseMode (...)*.
 You activate the selection mode.
 This is passed as an argument.
 By convention, if you do not want to activate a selection mode, you must set  the *SelectionMode* argument to -1.
 This function is  especially interesting in open local context, as we will see below.
   * In Neutral Point, it is not advisable to activate other selection  modes than the default selection one.
 It is preferable to open a local context  in order to activate particular selection modes.
   * When you call *Erase(Interactive object)* function, the *PutIncollector*  argument, which is *FALSE* by default, allows you to visualize the object  directly in the Collector and makes it selectable (by activation of 0 mode).
 You can nonetheless block its passage through the Collector by changing the  value of this option.
 In this case, the object is present in the Interactive  Context, but is not seen anywhere.
   * *Erase()* with *putInCollector = Standard_True*  might be slow as it recomputes the object presentation in the Collector.
-Set *putInCollector* to *Standard_False* if you simply want to hide the object’s  presentation temporarily.
+Set *putInCollector* to *Standard_False* if you simply want to hide the object's  presentation temporarily.
   * Visualization attributes and graphic behavior can be modified through a set of functions similar to those for the interactive object (color, thickness of line, material, transparency,  locations, etc.) The context then manages immediate and deferred updates.
   * Call *Remove()* method of *InteractiveContext* as soon  as the interactive object is no longer needed and you want to destroy it..
 Otherwise, references to *InteractiveObject* are kept by *InteractiveContext*,  and the *Object* is not destroyed, which results in memory leaks.
 In  general, if the presentation of an  interactive object can be computed quickly, it  is recommended to *Remove()* it instead of using *Erase()* method.